davidlinye/ScreamClassifier/readme.md

 The used dataset consists of three songs from the above mentioned repository + our own annotated dataset of twenty new songs.

+Our dataset can be downloaded from https://drive.google.com/drive/folders/1oVt896oSAvDJbEXi9pXESOaZs2_EqYZa?usp=drive_link.

+If the above link doesn't work, the songs can be manually downloaded from the YouTube playlist: https://www.youtube.com/playlist?list=PLrtpkXmnxmmeP07Y5SY0o9fc8zy7foBwI

+When running the code, the dataset of audio files should be present in the folder ./resources/dataset/Audio

 ## Instructions for simulating vocal_classification.ipynb with the Scream Detection repo

 Instructions for running (not training!) the model on music files